minkaotic/front-end-notes/CSS-Layout-Techniques.md

 > **In other words:** An element with relative positioning gives you the control to absolutely position elements anywhere inside it.

-#### Use case as part of responsive design
+#### :vibration_mode: Use case as part of responsive design
 Use all four offset properties, and you can stretch an element without defining any width or height - it’s bound only by its parent element or the document itself!

 ### Z-Index

-Elements positioned as `absolute`, `fixed`, or `relative` follow a **stacking order** that determines which elements display above or below other elements:
-- By default, the stacking order is the order they appear in the source code, with elements appearing later in the HTML sitting on top on elements appearing earlier.
+By default, elements are stacked in the following order, with later elements sitting on top of earlier elements:

+1. The background and borders of the root element
+1. Descendant *non-positioned* blocks, in order of appearance in the HTML
+1. Descendant *positioned* elements (`absolute`, `fixed`, or `relative`), in order of appearance in the HTML

-- The [`z-index`](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index) property allows to manipulate the stacking order.
-- An element with a higher `z-index` value overlaps an element with a lower `z-index` value.
+The [`z-index`](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index) property allows to **manipulate the stacking order** of positioned elements: an element with a higher `z-index` value overlaps an element with a lower `z-index` value.
   ![Illustration of z-index](https://github.com/minkaotic/front-end-notes/blob/master/img/z-index.png)

-- Non-statically positioned elements have a `z-index` of `0` by default.
+- Positioned elements have a `z-index` of `0` by default.
 - `z-index` only works on elements with a `position` property set to `absolute`, `fixed`, or `relative`.
 Setting a `z-index` on a `static` element will do nothing.

 **NB:** When you give a positioned element a `z-index`, you establish a new **stacking context** for any descendants (children) of that element.
 Therefore, it is possible to have a higher `z-index` element that's underneath another element with a lower `z-index`.
 Check articles below for more detail.